Background pattern

 • Contraceptives that contain two hormones are called combined contraceptives.

-General Considerations
+General considerations

-Drospil, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+Drospil, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

-Do Not Take Drospil
+Do not take Drospil

 You should not use Drospil if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-• If you have (or have ever had) a blood clot in a leg vein (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE), or in other organs.
+• If you have (or have ever had) a blood clot in a blood vessel of the legs (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE) or in other organs.

-• If you know that you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.
+• If you know you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden or antiphospholipid antibodies.

-• If you need surgery or if you spend a lot of time without standing up (see section “Blood Clots”).
+• If you need an operation or if you spend a lot of time without getting up (see section "Blood clots").

 • If you have ever had a heart attack or a stroke.

-• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, symptoms of a stroke).
+• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, temporary stroke symptoms).

-• If you have any of the following diseases that may increase your risk of forming a blood clot in the arteries:
+• If you have any of the following diseases that may increase your risk of forming a clot in the arteries:

-• Severe diabetes with vascular damage.
+• Severe diabetes with blood vessel damage.

 • Very high blood pressure.